li630925405/daily-life-vocoder/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-Thanks to the [timbre tools hackathon](https://comma.eecs.qmul.ac.uk/timbre-tools-hackathon/) from where we shape this idea.
+Thanks to the [Timbre Tools Hackathon](https://comma.eecs.qmul.ac.uk/timbre-tools-hackathon/) organised by C4DM's [Communication Acoustics Lab](https://comma.eecs.qmul.ac.uk/) from where we shape this idea.

 ## Reference
 [1] https://cecm.indiana.edu/361/rsn-vocoder.html#:~:text=A%20vocoder%20is%20an%20audio,is%20usually%20a%20bright%20synthesizer